WICG/attribution-reporting-api/EVENT.md

 origin on a site to push the other attribution sources out of the browser.
 See the [denial of service](#denial-of-service) for more details.
 To prevent this attack, the browser should maintain these limits per reporting site.
-This effectively limits the number of unique sites covered by unexpired sources from any one reporting site.

-Strawman: 100 distinct destination sites per-{source site, reporting site}, applied to all unexpired sources regardless of type at source time.
+This effectively limits the number of unique sites covered per {source site, reporting site} applied to all unexpired sources regardless of type at source time.

 #### Limiting the number of unique destinations per source site

-To further reduce the possibility of a history reconstruction attack, the browser can also limit the number of `destination` eTLD+1s registered by source-sites.
+To further reduce the possibility of a history reconstruction attack, the browser can also limit the number of `destination` eTLD+1s registered per {source-site, 1 minute}.

-Strawman: 200 distinct destination sites per-{source site, 1 minute}

-Additionally, to prevent one origin from using up the budget in the limit above, the browser can also limit the number of `destination` eTLD+1s per reporting origin.
+Additionally, to prevent one origin from using up the budget in the limit above, the browser can also limit the number of `destination` eTLD+1s per {source site, reporting site, 1 minute}.

-Strawman: 50 distinct destination sites per-{source site, reporting site, 1 minute}

 ### Differential privacy